LIVING IN FRANCE: Expectations vs Reality meme

 - Why I was bored living in France and how I beat it

 - 99 Useful Things Nobody Tells You About Moving To France But should know

 - THE AWFUL TYRANNY OF “THE FRENCH WOMAN” MYTH

 Don’t think it won’t happen to you

 Don’t think just because you visited France a few times or lived abroad elsewhere that you won’t fall victim to the French fantasy.
-I lived in 3 countries and visited over 15 countries before I moved to France and it still happened to me because the myth of the mystical French life is pervasive throughout the world.
+As I mentioned earlier, I’ve lived abroad and have travelled extensively, but the French myth is strong and pervasive.

 Bon courage mes amis.

 All opinions and experiences expressed in this article are my own.